folio-org/stripes-experiments/stripes-connect/api.md

     we probably made a mistake, and this should instead by done at a higher level in `stripes-connect/connect.js`.

-* A component's resource names are defined by entries in its _data manifest_.
+* A component's resource names are defined by the keys in its _data manifest_.
+The value associated with each key is tied to the resource specified by its parameters.
+In general, that value is a list of records: some components will deal only with a single record from that list.

-  * XXX But how, exactly?
-Not from the key, otherwise `manifest = { 'patrons': { path: '/patrons/:patronid' } }`
-    would yield the constant key `patrons` for all patron records, rather than a different key for each record.

 * In general, a Stripes module contains multiple connected components.
 The data manifest is specific per-component.
 Components